donuty-party/macaddr/README.md

 # MACAddr

-Functions for working with IEEE 802 MAC addresses and Organizationally Unique Identifiers (OUIs), plus convenience functions to determine a local machine’s MAC addresses using Erlang’s inet module.
+Functions for working with IEEE 802 MAC addresses, plus convenience functions to determine a local machine’s MAC addresses using Erlang’s inet module.

 ## Documentation